-H.R.
-7521 would regulate "foreign adversary controlled applications" and the app stores and internet hosting services through which users access them.
-The bill expressly defines a foreign adversary controlled application to include applications operated by TikTok and any other subsidiary of TikTok's parent company ByteDance, Ltd. The definition also includes any other website, app, or augmented or immersive technology that (1) meets certain definitional requirements (e.g., allows users to share content with each other and has more than 1 million monthly active users); (2) is owned by a company located in, or a company for which persons owning at least a 20% stake are located in, a foreign adversary controlled country listed in 10 U.S.C. § 4872(d)(2); and (3) has been determined by the President to present a significant national security threat.
-The bill excludes applications from these definitional requirements if https://crsreports.congress.gov the "primary purpose" of the application "is to allow users to post product reviews, business reviews, or travel information and reviews."
+The PAFACAA regulates "foreign adversary controlled applications" and the app stores and internet hosting services through which users access them.
+The Act expressly defines "foreign adversary controlled applications" to include applications operated by TikTok and any other subsidiary of TikTok's parent company ByteDance, Ltd. The definition also includes any other website, app, or augmented or immersive technology that (1) meets certain definitional requirements (e.g., allows users to share content with each other and has more than 1 million monthly active users); (2) is owned by a company located in, or a company for which persons owning at least a 20% stake are located in, a foreign adversary controlled country listed in 10 U.S.C. § 4872(d)(2); and (3) has been determined by the President to present a significant national security threat.
+The Act excludes applications from these definitional requirements if the "primary purpose" of the application "is to allow users to post product reviews, business reviews, or travel information and reviews."